Never a Green Light...

 Desire to Chat Somewhere Else

 Another telltale method for spotting Words With Friends fake profiles is that they’ll often ask you to take the conversation off-platform.
 In addition to the inappropriate or overly forward questions they may ask, these fake players may ask you to leave the Words With Friends chat and move the conversation to Google Hangouts or WhatsApp instead.

 This can sometimes involve a (fake) sob story about how they need help, and that’s how they attempt to scam players out of actual money.
 You should always be wary of such requests, just as you should avoid clicking on any external links.

 Inconsistent Language Skills

 Does this “person” play big, obscure words in the game?
 But chatting with them reveals a poor command of the English language?
-Of course, some players with poor English could just be cheating at Words With Friends to come up with big words.
+Of course, some players with poor English could just be using a Words With Friends cheat to come up with big words.
 Even so, it’s suspicious.

 Conversely, is this “person” very bad at the game, only playing very short words for very few points?
 And yet they chat like a natural, using “sweetheart” and other terms of endearment?
 You may have a fake profile on your hands.
 These are common indicators of a potential Words With Friends scam.